Fort Snelling State Park: History

 In 1970 a swimming beach was opened in the park and visitation increased by 75%.
-An interpretive center was opened in 1974, the first year-round interpretive center in the Minnesota state park system.
+In 1987, the Minnesota Department of Natural Resources constructed and dedicated The Wokiksuye K’a Woyuonihan (Remembering and Honoring) Memorial.
+It is located at the site where the Dakota were imprisoned in 1862.
+The Thomas Savage Visitor Center opened in 1997, the first year-round interpretive center in the Minnesota state park system.
+In 2008, the Minnesota Historical Society added the Dred and Harriet Scott Quarters underneath the fort's stone hospital structure and expanded their interpretive offerings to better address the presence of African Americans at the fort.
 Even without a campground, this is the most visited state park in Minnesota for most years.